myuop2024/NewElectiontest/replit.md

   - **NEW COMPONENT**: Comprehensive Traffic Monitoring dashboard with station selection and real-time data
   - **NEW NAVIGATION**: Added Traffic Monitoring to admin Field Tools navigation menu
   - **INTEGRATION**: Traffic data leverages existing Google API key for seamless operation
+  - **NEW FEATURE**: Field user access to traffic and weather data in polling stations and assignments
+  - **NEW FEATURE**: Real-time traffic and weather conditions displayed on station cards for rovers
+  - **NEW FEATURE**: Detailed traffic and weather analysis in station detail dialogs
+  - **NEW FEATURE**: Observer assignments enhanced with traffic delays and weather impact information
+  - **INTEGRATION**: Weather API provides electoral impact analysis and safety recommendations
+  - **USER EXPERIENCE**: Field users can now plan routes with live traffic and weather conditions
   - **NEW FEATURE**: Google Weather API integration for all Jamaica parishes
   - **NEW FEATURE**: Electoral weather impact analysis and safety recommendations
   - **NEW FEATURE**: Comprehensive weather dashboard with parish selection